elements-at/ProcessManager/doc/callbacks.md

 $callbackSettings = $monitoringItem->getCallbackSettings();
 ```

-The callback window which should pop up can the defined in the process settings:
+The callback window which should pop up can be defined in the process settings:
 ![callbackDefinition](img/callbackDefinition.png)

 ## Predefined execution Settings